 Support material will not be accepted after the closing date.

-Complete and finalise the budget template provided in the online application form.
+Complete the consolidated budget template provided in the application form.

 Rates of pay may vary depending on the skills and experience of the artist.

 Please refer to the organisation links below outlining industry standards and award rates: